ypriverol/github-paper/document/manuscript.md

 # Conclusions {-}

-If you are involved in scientific research and have not used git and GitHub before, we recommend you to explore its potential as soon as possible.
-As with many other tools, a certain learning curve lays ahead.
-However, basic yet very useful features can be relatively easily learned and applied to many different use-cases
+If you are involved in scientific research and have not used git and GitHub before, we recommend that you to explore its potential as soon as possible.
+As with many tools a learning curve lays ahead, but several basic yet powerful features are accessible even to the beginner and may be applied to many different use-cases \cite{ram2013git}.
-\cite{ram2013git}.
 We anticipate the reward will be worth your effort.
-To conclude, we would like to recommend some examples of bioinformatics repositories in GitHub (Table 1) and some useful training materials including workshops, online courses and manuscripts (Table 2).
+To conclude, we would like to recommend some examples of bioinformatics repositories in GitHub (Table 1) and some useful training materials, including workshops, online courses and manuscripts (Table 2).